 If you have tipped employees, you want to make sure you pay them correctly.
 You might be able to take a tip credit, which lowers the minimum wage you have to pay tipped employees.
-But, it’s important to use the tip credit correctly to avoid potential lawsuits or penalties.
+But, you need to use the tip credit correctly to avoid potential lawsuits or penalties.

 What is a tip credit?

 The Fair Labor Standards Act (FLSA) allows employers to take a tip credit toward the federal minimum wage.
-This credit means you can pay your tipped employees a lower wage than the federal minimum wage.
+A tip credit means you can pay your tipped employees a lower wage than the federal minimum wage.
 This lower wage is called a minimum cash wage.

 Here’s one way to think about the credit for tips:

-The reason you can take a tip credit is because tip income ideally brings employee wages back up to the federal minimum wage, or even higher.
+You can take a tip credit because, ideally, tip income would bring employee wages back up to the federal minimum wage, or even higher.

 The current federal minimum wage is $7.25 per hour.
-The maximum tip credit you can claim is $5.12 per hour.
-The minimum cash wage is $2.13 per hour.
+Employers can claim a maximum tip credit of $5.12 per hour.
+So, the minimum cash wage is $2.13 per hour.

 $7.25 minimum wage – $5.12 tip credit = $2.13 minimum cash wage

-Before you can use the credit for tips, you must provide the following information to each tipped employee:
+Before you can use the credit for tips, you must tell each tipped employee:

-- The cash wage you will pay the tipped employee;
+- The cash wage you will pay them

-- That the tip credit does not apply unless you inform the employee of the tip credit.
+- The tip credit does not apply unless you inform the employee of the tip credit

 You can give the previous information to employees as an oral or written notice.
 If you do not notify your employees, you cannot use the tipping credit.
 If you do not give the previous information to employees, you must pay your employees at least minimum wage and employees can keep all tips they receive.